kion-dgl/Dash-Texture-Viewer/README.md

 textures in the scene will be displayed in the listbox area on the left.

 To preview a texture, click on it.
-Each texture is comprised of an image body and a pallet.
-The number of pallets for each texture are displayed as radio buttons on the right.
+Each texture is comprised of an image body and a palette.
+The number of palettes for each texture are displayed as radio buttons on the right.
 To cycle through the textures for a given file, click on each radio button.

-The current texture preview with pallet selected can be exported to a PNG file.
+The current texture preview with palette selected can be exported to a PNG file.
 With a texture selected, click the dropdown menu in the upper left and select "Export" from the menu.
 You will be prompted to select a save location for the PNG file.